W. Sanford Durland III

 PRACTICE AREAS & EXPERIENCE

-A partner at Schmidt & Federico, P.C., Sandy joined the firm in 1999 after spending time as a solo practitioner and after working for several prestigious, family law firms in Boston.
+Upon graduation from college, “Sandy” served as a legislative staff assistant to the Hon.
+Hamilton Fish, Jr. in the United States House of Representatives.
+He is a partner at Schmidt & Federico, P.C., having joined the firm in 1999 after spending time as a solo practitioner and after working for several prestigious, family law firms in Boston.
 His practice is currently concentrated in domestic relations, family law and probate litigation, at both the trial and appellate levels.
-Prior embarking on a career in family law, Sandy served as a legislative staff assistant to the Hon.
-Hamilton Fish, Jr. in the United States House of Representatives.

-He has authored and co-authored a number of legal treatises including, “Defending Accounts,” Equity Actions in the Probate Court, Massachusetts Continuing Legal Education and “Pre-Trial Hearings” & “Financial Statements,” Massachusetts Divorce Law Practice Manual, Massachusetts Continuing Legal Education, as well as a number of articles for the Boston and Massachusetts Bar Associations and Massachusetts Lawyer’s Weekly.
-He regularly lectures on such topics as the Alimony Reform Act, alimony and child support, custody and visitation, equitable property division, contempt actions as well as on recent developments and changes in family law.
+He has authored and co-authored a number of legal treatises including, “Defending Accounts,” Equity Actions in the Probate Court, Massachusetts Continuing Legal Education and “Pre-Trial Hearings” and “Financial Statements,” Massachusetts Divorce Law Practice Manual, Massachusetts Continuing Legal Education, as well as a number of articles for the Boston and Massachusetts Bar Associations and Massachusetts Lawyer’s Weekly.
+He has lectured on such topics as will contests, the Alimony Reform Act, alimony and child support, child custody and visitation, equitable property division, contempt actions as well as on recent developments and changes in family law.

 – Graduate of the College of the Holy Cross (B.A., 1983)

 – Northeastern University School of Law (J.D., 1987)